cpjhenry/ind/README.md

 - 'ddate' provides Discordian date support
 - 'hh' (by the same author) provides Hanke-Henry date support

-'ind' is self-documenting.
+**ind** is self-documenting.
 The extraction script -- 'getusage' -- is included with this distribution.

 ## Author